mttcrn/polimi-CSE-notes/Natural Language Processing.md

 3. for each position in the document: choose topic based on document proportions and choose word based on topic proportion.
 The algorithm require to iteratively update the parameters (topic probabilities for each document and word probabilities for each topic).
 It is possible to place Bayesian priors on parameters to avoid overfitting or use (Gibbs) sampling technique to avoid local maxima.
 The hyperparameters $\alpha, \beta$ determine the prior on the topic/document distribution (how concentrated they are).
 # Language Models and Word Embeddings
 A statistical language model is a probability distribution over sequences of words.
 In other words, language models are general-purpose text generator.
 Language models discover statistical regularities in text and use them to predict the next word: if we can predict with some accuracy the next word, iterating forward allows us to predict entire sentences.
 ## Markov Models
 Markov models predict the next word based on a fixed number of previous word.
 It is the simplest model that count n-grams (sequence of n words) in large corpus.
-In general, longer n-grams give better predictions.
+In general, **longer n-grams give better predictions**.

 **Smoothing** add a small constant to all counts before estimating probabilities:
 $$